-The Council's appetite for risk across its activities is classified against the following scale, which is derived from the UK Government's Orange Book on Risk Management:
+The council's appetite for risk across its activities is classified against the following scale, which is derived from the UK Government's Orange Book on Risk Management.

+Classification and Description:

-Classification and description Unacceptable e to take risks V illingness to take e risks Averse Minimalist Cautious Open Hungry Avoidance of risk and uncertainty is a key organisational objective Preference for ultra- safe options that have a low degree of inherent risk and have a potential for only limited reward Preference for safe options that have a medium degree of inherent risk and may have some potential for rewards Willing to consider all delivery options and choose one that is most likely to result in successful delivery with an acceptable level of reward (and value for money) Eager to be innovative and to choose options offering potentially higher business rewards despite greater inherent risk
+- Averse is the avoidance of risk and uncertainty.
+We are therefore not willing to tolerate any risk within this appetite classification. - Minimalist is the preference for ultra-safe options that have a low degree of inherent risk and have a potential for only limited reward.
+Within this classification, we are willing to accept only minor risks.

+- Cautious is the preference for safe options that have a medium degree of inherent risk and may have some potential for rewards.
+In terms of our risk exposure rating, we would therefore accept a minor or moderate risk. - Open is the willingness to consider all delivery options and choose one that is most likely to result in successful delivery with an acceptable level of reward (and value for money).
+Within this, we will accept minor, moderate and major risks. - Hungry is the eagerness to be innovative and to choose options offering potentially higher business rewards despite greater inherent risk.
+All risk exposure is accepted within this classification - minor, moderate, major and critical.

-Denbighshire County Council's Risk Appetite
+Denbighshire County Council's Risk Appetite Statement

-Delibigiishire County Council's Kisk Appetite

-Averse Minimalist Cautious Open Hungry

-T Ī

-Reputation &

-Credibility

-Operational &

-Policy Delivery

-Financial (Treasury (Projects)

-management)

-Compliance &

-Regulation

-People (Terms & (Learning &

-(Workforce) conditions) development)

-Denhighshire County Council's Risk Annetite

-Reputation and Credibility (risks about the trust/confidence people have in the council): It is considered essential that the Council preserves its reputation.
-However, the Council is willing to accept an Open Risk Appetite in the conduct of any of its activities that could put its reputation at risk but only where there is confidence that the likely outcome is anticipated to be successful.

-Operational and Policy Delivery (risks which focus on long term goals and the service which our customers receive): The environment the Council works in is continually changing through both its internal operations, the services it provides and the external environment.
-The Council aims to be a leading local authority in North Wales and aims to be progressive and innovative.
-Therefore, the Council is willing to accept an Open Risk Appetite.

-Financial (risks about financial loss and value for money): The Council aims to maintain its long-term financial viability and its overall financial strength whilst aiming to achieve its strategic and financial objectives.
-Although the approach to risk is detailed in a number of key documents, such as the Medium Term Financial and the Treasury Management Strategy that are approved on an annual basis, the following key points are important:
+- Reputation and Credibility (risks about the trust / confidence people have in the council) - It is considered essential that the council preserves its reputation.
+However, the council is willing to accept an open risk appetite in the conduct of any of its activities that could put its reputation at risk but only where there is confidence that the likely outcome is anticipated to be successful - Operational and Policy Delivery (risks which focus on long term goals and the service which our customers receive) - The environment the council works in is continually changing through both its internal operations, the services it provides and the external environment.
+The council aims to be a leading local authority in North Wales and aims to be progressive and innovative.
+Therefore, the council is willing to accept an open risk appetite - Financial (risks about financial loss and value for money) The council aims to maintain its long term financial viability and its overall financial strength whilst aiming to achieve its strategic and financial objectives.
+Although the approach to risk is detailed in a number of key documents, such as the Medium Term Financial and the Treasury Management Strategy that are approved on an annual basis, the following key points are important: - The council is required to set a balanced overall revenue budget by early March every year and Heads of Service must then contain net expenditure within approved service totals.
+In practice the council aims to have a balanced budget approved by Cabinet and Council in January, and Council Tax set in February, well before the statutory deadline